Last Updated on September 6, 2023

 First Aid Kit

 A good desert hiking first aid kit can – literally – be a lifesaver when you have a medical emergency while stranded in the middle of nowhere.
-A generic outdoor sports first-aid kit will cover most minor injuries, included are trauma supplies and minor burns.
+A generic outdoor sports first-aid kit will cover most minor injuries, with included trauma supplies and minor burns.

 Travel insurance covering desert activities

-Never underestimate the importance of adequate travel insurance – and always double check with your insurance provider that they are going to cover any kind of activity you are planning to conduct during your trip.
+Never underestimate the importance of adequate desert travel insurance – and always double check with your insurance provider that they are going to cover any kind of activity you are planning to conduct during your trip.